2019-Spring-CSC-386/p00-project-1-robert-and-dustin/README.md

 - Arduino Metro - This is what controls everything.
-- Photoresistor - Will detect light levels in the room to determine when to stop the alarm.
+- Photo-resistor - Will detect light levels in the room to determine when to stop the alarm.
 - Speaker - This will make an incredibly irritating noise until the light sensor is tripped and the alarm shuts off.
 - Real Time Clock - This will be able to tell the time, which will control when the device begins sounding off.
 - Led light - This will work as just a second indicator of when the alarm is sounding and will shut off when enough light is detected.